 Kérina Monaco Table Lamp

 Materials: Round black ceramics urn style vase, “broken” on one side.
 Gold painted decoration: waves and seagulls.
 Fish together with some other sea animals and plants can be seen thru the gap inside the urn.
 Chrome nut on top.
 Brass rod.
-Brass with porcelain socket.
+Brass E14 socket with a ribbed porcelain ring.

 Height: 24 cm / 9.44”

 Base: 8.3 cm / 3.26”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.